A strong, clear signal in a world of noise.

 Anyway, back to the TV show.
 Stanley had been invited to appear on Sunday Morning Live on BBC1 – aka the ‘Andrew Marr is on holiday’ show – taking a sort of Bill Turnbull role alongside host Sian Williams.
 (It’s just been announced that Bill is leaving BBC Breakfast.
 Stanley is cuter than Bill, cheaper, and is a much better dancer.
 He can also read the news without an autocue.
 I’m just saying…)

-It was a surreal experience: outside the studio window were a troupe of scantily clad, gyrating dancers with steel drums, while inside were lovely Ana Matronic out of the Scissor Sisters, equally lovely Bonnie Greer, a man who has written a book about rape, and lots of angry people discussing immigration.
-Somehow Sian Williams – effortless and impressive, I must say – knitted the whole thing together live on air, possibly suppressing a strong urge to scream.
+It was a surreal experience: outside the studio window were a troupe of scantily clad, gyrating dancers with steel drums, while inside were lovely Ana Matronic out of the Scissor Sisters, equally lovely Bonnie Greer, and lots of angry people discussing immigration.
+Somehow Sian Williams – effortless and impressive, I must say – knitted the whole thing together live on air, possibly suppressing the urge to scream.

 Afterwards, Ms Matronic came over and said hello, and was kind enough to give me a copy of her new book, Robot Takeover (Octopus Books, published this week).
 With the Scissor Sisters currently on hiatus, she is recording a solo album and developing new careers as an author and broadcaster.